Warehouse Material Handling: The Complete Guide

 There has to be full integration of storage activities and material movement in the warehouse.
 The coordinated system should handle the assembly, storage, inspection, production, unitizing, packaging, transportation, shipping, handling of returns, and order selection.

-More so, system integration should factor in the supply chain by involving reverse logistics.
+More so, system integration should factor into the supply chain by involving reverse logistics.
 It’s advisable to factor in the manufacturers, customers, suppliers, and distributors.
 They can impact inventory levels and assist in minimizing the stages of distribution and production.

 Any system integration method should help identify products and materials by determining their status and location in the supply chain.
 System integration should factor in customer requirements by ensuring on-time delivery, good quality, and quantity.